chc-chupea/miyajima-fan-studio/README.md

 Overview

-Miyajima Fan Studio is a web application that allows visitors to create personalized souvenir fans using their own photos.
+FF Fan Studio is a web application that allows visitors to create personalized souvenir fans using their own photos.

 Users can: